 Rutherfurd's Southern Counties Register and Directory of 1866 lists the following non-conformist churches:

 Pigot and Co's Commercial Directory of Scotland published in 1837 lists the following non-conformist churches in the parish:

 There may have been other non-conformist churches at different times.

 According to Rev. William Ewing's Annals of the Free Church of Scotland (published 1914 in Edinburgh) a Free Church congregation was formed here in 1843, worshipping for a time in the open air at Heughhead farmstead before the church was built in 1845.
 The 1848 membership of this congregation was 128; in 1900 it was 158.

 The parish church (Church of Scotland) has registers dating from 1726.
-These are held in the General Register Office for Scotland in Edinburgh, and copies on microfilm may be consulted in LDS Family History Centres around the world.
+These are held in the National Records of Scotland in Edinburgh, and copies on microfilm may be consulted in LDS Family History Centres around the world.

 Registers for a number of non-conformist Morebattle churches are available in LDS family history centres around the world.
 These include the Free Church (christenings for 1847-1854) and the Gateshaw Associated Session (christenings for 1775-1866, 1900-1907; marriages for 1775-1783).